 Then check out some of our other favorite quick and easy weeknight recipes that all take less than 30 minutes!
 All these delicious recipes are also gluten-free and dairy-free.
 Winning!

 Prosciutto Wrapped Chicken with Fennel

-- 4 small chicken breasts, bones and skin removed (1 pound)
+- 4 small chicken breast, boneless and skinless (1 pound)

 - 8 slices prosciutto